 “[Marie Antoinette] would not, under any pretext, sacrifice the life of another, and to abandon her imprisoned children was equally impossible to her.
 But what emotion she must have felt at the sight of such a love … She could but thank her friend with tearful eyes and commend her son, the Dauphin, to that friend’s tender solicitude.”

-Many people claim that Atkyns’ story about attempting to rescue Marie Antoinette is false and that the story comes from a “cracked old woman who dreamed that she had been the friend of Marie Antoinette.”
+Many people claim that Lady Atkyns’ Plot and her attempts to rescue Marie Antoinette are false and that the story comes from a “cracked old woman who dreamed that she had been the friend of Marie Antoinette.”

 “Mrs. Atkyns got it into her head that she had been very intimate with Marie Antoinette and the Polignacs at Versailles before the Revolution, and that she had two interviews with the Queen in her prison in 1793.
 After the Restoration, she settled in Paris, cultivating that considerable section of the French population which set up as faux Dauphins … and worrying the French Government for the return of the money she had spent in their cause, which she estimated at over £80,000.
 She received nothing, or very little.”

-One twentieth century investigator of the story also claims that the book written by Frédéric Barbey about the plot relies on faulty evidence:
+One twentieth century investigator of Lady Atkyns’ Plot and her story also claims that the book written by Frédéric Barbey about the plot relies on faulty evidence:

 “There is no other evidence of her [Atkyns] ever having been at Versailles, or ever having seen the Queen, except a few allusions to their friendship in some letter addressed to Mrs. Atkyns, of which M. Barbey has found a large collection in the office of an unnamed Paris lawyer … Assuming their existence and authenticity, his quotations from them suggest that Mrs. Atkyns was in the habit of writing letters from eminent persons to herself.”